AriFordsham/GHCWiki/records.md

 ```

-and that can work for both Record and RecordClash because they both have a field a.
+and that can work for both Record and `RecordClash` because they both have a field `a`.
 With Namespacing this will fail to type check unless the compiler can determine the type of r.
 The advantage of Namespacing is that the implementation is clear, straightforward, and has already been done (whereas there are still questions as to the feasibility of Overloading).
-Namespacing also has other benefits related to namespacing that are not as directly related to solving the records issue.
+Overloading has seen downsides in practice.
 In the words of the Frege author, who abandoned Overloading:

 - only very inefficient code could be generated, if you have to access or update a field of some unknown record.
 In the end, every record type was basically a map.
 - it turned out that errors stemming from mistyping a field name often could not be diagnosed at the point where they were committed, but led to inferred types with crazy signatures and an incomprehensible type error at the use side of the function that contained the error.